Yulia Tymoshenko: Opposition and 2006 parliamentary election

 Soon after Tymoshenko's discharge in September 2005, the General Prosecutor Office of the Russian Federation dismissed all charges against her.
 On 18 November 2005, the Supreme Court of Ukraine issued a ruling which invalidated all criminal cases against Tymoshenko and her family.

 After her dismissal, Tymoshenko started to tour the country in a bid to win the 2006 Ukrainian parliamentary election as the leader of her Bloc.
 Tymoshenko soon announced that she wanted to return to the post of prime minister.
-She managed to form a strong team that started a political fight on two fronts – with Viktor Yanukovych's and Viktor Yushchenko's camps.
+She managed to form a strong team that started a political fight on two fronts – with Yanukovych's and Yushchenko's camps.

 With the Bloc coming second in the election, and winning 129 seats, many speculated that she might form a coalition with Yushchenko's "Our Ukraine" party and the Socialist Party of Ukraine (SPU) to prevent the Party of Regions from gaining power.
 Tymoshenko again reiterated her stance in regard to becoming prime minister.
 However, negotiations with "Our Ukraine" and SPU faced many difficulties as the various blocs fought over posts and engaged in counter-negotiations with other groups.

 On 21 June 2006, the Ukrainian media reported that the parties had finally reached a coalition agreement, which appeared to have ended nearly three months of political uncertainty.

 Tymoshenko's nomination and confirmation as the new prime minister was expected to be straightforward.
 However, the political intrigue that took place broke the plan.
 BYuT partners "Our Ukraine" and Socialist Party of Ukraine (SPU) could not come to agreement regarding distribution of powers, thus creation of the Coalition of Democratic Forces was put on hold.
 Yushchenko and oligarchs from his narrow circle were trying to impede Tymoshenko from returning to the office of prime minister.
-Her nomination was preconditioned on the election of her long-time rival Petro Poroshenko from "Our Ukraine" to the position of speaker of the parliament.
-Oleksandr Moroz, the chairman of the Socialist Party of Ukraine, also expressed his interest in becoming speaker.
+Her nomination was preconditioned on the election of her long-time rival Poroshenko from "Our Ukraine" to the position of speaker of the parliament.
+Moroz, the chairman of the Socialist Party of Ukraine, also expressed his interest in becoming speaker.
 Tymoshenko stated that she would vote for any speaker from the coalition.
 Within a few days of the signing of the coalition agreement, it became clear that the coalition members mistrusted each other, since they considered it a deviation from parliamentary procedures to hold a simultaneous vote on Poroshenko as the speaker and Tymoshenko as prime minister.